Learn the basics and more in this Ultimate Guide of how to paint acrylics for beginners

 For beginners who want to try out paint mediums for the first time, I would highly recommend Golden’s beginner’s set of Acrylic mediums.
 I have personally bought this set and love it!
 It comes with 6 jars of popular mediums for you to try.

-While many tutorials with acrylic paint usually use a canvas or thick paper as a surface to paint on- there is a whole world of other possibilities.
+A. While many tutorials with acrylic paint usually use a canvas or thick paper as a surface to paint on- there is a whole world of other possibilities.
+Some ideas are:

 Paint on Water bottles

 One project I did a few months back was to paint on reusable water bottles.
-I gave them away as Christmas gifts, but they would also make unique birthday and Mother day gifts too!
+I gave the water bottles away as Christmas gifts, but they would also make unique birthday and Mother day gifts too!
+If you’re looking for some special occasion painting ideas, check out this Christmas painting ideas list or this Fall pumpkin painting ideas post

 Paint on Rocks